BertCC/fifa2018/README.md

 This is a fifa 2018 betting game developped using meteor/react/bootstrap.
-It is based on https://github.com/lu22do/accounts-boilerplate-react.

 Concepts used in this app:
 - Team - a team participating to the world cup